Approval of Rome

 Outstanding laymen who helped in the founding of the IRL were Mr. William J. Isaacson, a mainstay until his death in 1995.
 Mr. William Fairman, Mr. Francis Milligan and Mrs. William Spencer were other early lay supporters.

-Today, more than one hundred and sixty religious communities and several Catholic lay organizations have become Affiliate members of the IRL.
+Today, more than 190 religious communities and several Catholic lay organizations and colleges have become Affiliate members of the IRL.

 Initial Meetings of Religious